rlugojr/Documentation/README.md

 Wherever you find these, please don't touch them :)

-### Add a new category
+### Add a new content
-Categories classify the content, it is implemented in can be seen in :
+Categories classify the content, it is implemented and can be seen in :
     * [tutorials](http://doc.babylonjs.com/tutorials)
     * [exporters](http://doc.babylonjs.com/exporters)
     * [extensions](http://doc.babylonjs.com/extensions)